9419291449/Flamingo_Designathon/README.md

   + Poster depicting the essence of the brand

 **Merchandise Design**
-  + Indo-aesthetic designs to be embroidered on a t-shirt.
+  + Indo-aesthetic designs to be done on a t-shirt.
   + Minimum no. of t-shirts required for a collection: 3